kottawartushar/tushar-kottawar-portfolio/README.md

 ## 🏅 Certifications and Badges

-View all my verified certifications on Credly:
+- View all my verified certifications on Credly:
 👉 [**Tushar Kottawar — Credly Profile**](https://www.credly.com/users/tushar-kottawar)
 These include credentials in SQL and Data Analytics — verified through industry-recognized programs.

+- **Six Sigma Green Belt Certification** [Six Sigma Green Belt (PDF)](./certifications/Six_Sigma_Green_Belt.pdf)

+---

+## 🏆 Rewards and Recognitions

+Highlights of awards and acknowledgments received for professional contributions and excellence at work.

+- 💰 **Bronze Cash Award — Automation of Insights for Internal Communications (July 2021)** [View Certificate (PDF)](./recognitions/Bronze_award_GB_Project.pdf)
+Recognized with a **Bronze Cash Award** for automating the text analysis process and finding the key insights, saving up to 10 hours at least.

 ---